 Next up, Skewers!
-Yes, you will get to try Yakitori- world famous Japanese meat and veggie BBQ skewers grilled over charcoal in a classic, Shinbashi- Under the Tracks- restaurant.
-Feel the energy of the afterwork crowd as the busy trains pass by overhead.
+Yes, you will get to try Yakitori: world-famous Japanese meat and veggie BBQ skewers grilled over charcoal in a classic, Shinbashi- Under the Tracks- restaurant.
+Feel the energy of the after-work crowd as the busy trains pass by overhead.
 Unlike foreign barbecue, Yakitori is not marinated.
-It is seasoned once it is done coooking.
-Street stalls and down-to-the-earth establishments will have their own specialities, either preparing it tare (sweet soy sauce) or shio (salted).
+It is seasoned once it is done cooking.
+Street stalls and down-to-the-earth establishments will have their own specialties, either preparing it tare (sweet soy sauce) or shio (salted).

 Taking our time at the last spot and once everyone has had their fill we will end the tour back at Shimbashi station for everyone to head safely home.